jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   the test is still green

-* I remove the other if statements and write a simpler `conditional expression`_
+* I remove the other if statements and write a simpler :ref:`conditional expression<conditional expressions>`

   .. code-block:: python
     :lineno-start: 63